Share This Guide

 First, an outdoor wood furnace is different from an outdoor wood boiler or an outdoor wood stove.
 Even Google itself provides confusing results among these three things.

-Based on the temperature level, this process keeps taking place in a repetitive manner.
-For example- it runs for 20 mins and shuts off for another 20 mins until the temperature is cold enough over again.
+Based on the temperature level, this process keeps repetitively taking place.
+For example- it runs for 20 minutes and shuts off for another 20 minutes until the temperature is cold enough over again.

 To keep it running, you’ve to ensure a regular supply of firewood- the fuel.
 As an obvious consequence, there will be smoke, ashes, fumes, etc.